Code-Institute-Submissions/janebmckenna-MilestoneProject3/README.md

 ## UX-strategy

-The goal is to provide a blog website for users to post their thoughts and feelings on various subjects from books, tv shows to day to day life.
+The goal is to provide a blog website for users to blog their thoughts and feelings on various subjects from books, tv shows to day to day life.

 **Developer Goals**
-- Build portfoilio:
+- Build portfolio:
 - Develop technical skills:

-The MVP of this project is simple but the app can be developed to include commenting on other posts, celebrating the post content, including images and potential monitisation through advertising or affliate links.
+The MVP of this project is simple but the app can be developed to include commenting on other blogs, celebrating the blog content, including images and potential monetisation through advertising or affiliate links.

 **User Goals**
 - Access to information and inspiration, what book will they read next or where will they travel to?